shubh-shah/CalAd/README.md

 Needs permissions to view and edit Calenders

 Check user/logfile.txt to view any errors in case of an unexpected crash or run the commandline app for more details on the exceptions

+Data about contests taken from CoderCalendar-API by nishanthvijayan : http://api.codercalendar.io/